Physics101 Fall 2025 (Term 251)

 General Lab Policy

 • Using mobile phone is not allowed in the labs.
-Student should keep their mobiles in their pockets or their bags, any student showing his mobile should be considered as a cheating case.
+Student should keep their mobiles in their pockets or their bags, any student showing his mobile should consider as cheating case.

 • Students must bring the supplies they need such as, Lab notebook (graph notebook), pencil, ruler, calculator, eraser … etc.

-• Students will download the write-up of each experiment from Phys website (Phys 101 Lab Schedule).
+• Students will download the write-up of each experiment from Phys101&102 website (Lab Schedule).

 • Students will read the write-up, do the experiment then write the report in their notebooks.

 • Students are expected to work in groups during the collection of data.
-Then, each student must write his/her own report and answer the questions individually and not shar it with others.
-Any cheating, copying, or sharing attempts of the lab reports will be dealt with severe consequences according to the university policy.
+Then, each student has to write his own report and answer the questions individually and not shared with others.
+Any cheating, copying, and sharing attempts of the lab reports will be dealt with severe consequences according to the university policy.

 • Students should finish their lab work during the lab session and the instructor must collect all the reports before leaving the lab.